xf8b/AdminBot/docs/commands/clear.md

 ##Info
 The `clear` command allows you to remove messages in a particular channel in bulk.

-The minimum amount of messages you can delete is 2.
-Currently, there is no maximum, but I wouldn't recommend deleting loads of messages at a time.
+The minimum amount of messages you can delete at once is 2.
+The maximum you can delete at once is 500.

 **This is a level one command.**